amritanshu2005/amritanshu2005/README.md

 ## 💡 Fun Facts

+- 🤖 I explore AI/ML projects for fun and learning
-- 🏆 Hackathon lover and participant
+- 🌱 I love open-source and collaboration
+- 🤓 Always eager to learn new tech and frameworks
 - 🎮 Gamer and music enthusiast
-- 🤹 Multilingual coder (C, C++, Java, JS, Python)
-- 🌏 Love learning about new technologies & frameworks

 ---